OpenWISP participates in Hacktoberfest 2021!

 Avoid common pitfalls by reading our Contributing guidelines.

 This will result in your pull requests being merged faster and less overhead for maintainers.

-Look for issues in the Hacktoberfest project board.
+Look for issues labeled hacktoberfest in the OpenWISP Hacktoberfest Contributor’s Board..

-Feel free to ask question regarding points that are not clear, but please ensure your questions are specific.
+Feel free to ask question regarding points which are not clear, but please ensure your questions are specific.

 When you are working on an issue you think you are going to solve, please let everyone know by leaving a comment on the Github issue so we can avoid wasted efforts from multiple contributors working on the same patch.